Using Webhooks

 ---|---|

-If you create a Subscription for a specific event_type, you will receive one or more of the following webhook requests.
+If you create a Monitor for a specific event_type, you will receive one or more of the following webhook requests.

 Type | Description |